SavannahHQ/docs/getting-started/index.md

 ![Add Source Screen](./AddSource.png)

-Once you've added a `Source`, you will be shown a list of available `Channels` available in it.
+Once you've added a `Source`, you will be shown a list of `Channels` available in it.
 These could be Slack channels, Github repos or Discourse categories, depending on your `Source` type.
 Savannnah will only import data from those channels that you choose to track in order to let you decide what data you're interested in tracking.

 ![Channel Selection Screen](./ChannelSelect.png)